ruoxi-wang/mexBBFMM3D/README.md

 * nCheb:
 	Number of Chebyshev nodes per dimension ( the larger nCheb is, the better accuracy it will achive)
 * use_chebyshev(int):
-	Label to indicate whether using chebyshev frame or uniform frame.
+	Label to indicate whether using chebyshev interpolation formula or uniform interpolation formula.
-	use_chebyshev = 1: chebyshev interplation frame (recommended if there is no memory concern) use_chebyshev = 0: uniform frame.
+	use_chebyshev = 1: chebyshev interplation formula (recommended if there is no memory concern) use_chebyshev = 0: uniform interpolation formula.